 The short answer is: Press the Home and Lock buttons on your phone at the same time to capture a screenshot.
-For a more in-depth explanation on how to take a screenshot on an iPhone using alternative methods, read on.
+Unless you have an iPhone X, in which case it’s the Lock and Volume up buttons.
+For a more in-depth explanation on how to take a screenshot on an iPhone and an alternative method, read on.

-Apple has never made taking a screenshot a tough task.
-Doing so allows you to capture what’s displayed on your smartphone as a PNG file, allowing you to quickly edit and share the image among friends via email, text, or on popular social networks such as Facebook and Twitter.
+Apple has made taking a screenshot on your iPhone easy.
+Doing so allows you to capture what is displayed on your screen as a PNG file, so you can quickly edit and share the image among friends via email, text, or on popular social networks such as Facebook and Twitter.
 Hell, you can even send screenshots to tech support for further analysis, or use them to make a guide rounding up various Pokemon Go tips and tricks.
-Regardless of the reasoning, here’s everything you need to know.
+Regardless of the reasoning, here is everything you need to know.

 Taking screenshots with physical buttons

-Step 1: Locate the necessary buttons — You’ll want to locate the Home button and the Lock button on your iPhone.
-Chances are, you probably know where these are because they’re literally the only physical buttons on the phone.
+Step 1: Locate the necessary buttons — You will want to locate the Home button and the Lock button on your iPhone.
+Chances are, you probably know where these are because they’re literally the only physical buttons on the phone that aren’t the volume keys.
 If not, don’t sweat it.
 The Home button is circular and appears on the face of the phone, directly below the screen.
-The Home button has occupied the same real estate on every model of iPhone.
-The Lock button — also known as the Sleep/Wake button — is located on the right-hand side of your phone, at least if you’re using an iPhone 6 or newer.
+The Home button has occupied the same real estate on every model of iPhone, except for the iPhone X. The Lock button — also known as the Sleep/Wake button — is located on the right-hand side of your phone, at least if you’re using an iPhone 6 or newer.
 Otherwise, it’s located on the top of your device.

-Step 2: Capture the screenshot — Press the Home and Sleep buttons at the same time when you see what you want to capture.
+Step 2: Capture the screenshot — Press the Home and Lock buttons at the same time when you see what you want to capture (or the Volume up and Lock buttons on the iPhone X).
 The iPhone display will then briefly flash white, signaling that the screen capture worked correctly.
-You’ll also hear a faint shutter noise, so long as your device isn’t in silent mode.
+You will also hear a faint shutter noise, so long as your device isn’t in silent mode.

-If you press the Sleep button a fraction of a second before the Home button, your iPhone’s screen will turn off.
+If you press the Lock button a fraction of a second before the Home button, your iPhone’s screen will turn off.
 If you press and hold the Home button for too long, then you will activate Siri.
-Timing is everything here, so if this is the first time you’ve done it you may have to try it a couple of times to get the timing right.
+Timing is everything here, so if this is your first rodeo you may have to try it a couple of times to get the timing right.

-Step 3: Edit the screenshots — Once you’ve successfully captured the screenshot, a small preview will appear in the bottom-left corner of your screen.
+Step 3: Edit the screenshots — Once you successfully capture the screenshot, a small preview appears in the bottom-left corner of your screen.
 This preview will automatically disappear in about five seconds, but you can also swipe it to the left to dismiss it.
 Tapping the thumbnail will allow you to crop or magnify the image, or mark it up with a pen and various shapes.
-When you’re finished making edits, tap Done in the upper-left corner, and choose whether you’d like to save the new image or delete it.
+When you’re finished making edits, tap Done in the upper-left corner, and choose whether you would like to Save to Photos or Delete Screenshot.